kyma-project/test-infra/cmd/tools/vmscollector/README.md

 - The value of the `job-name` label the instance is annotated with is not caught by the exclude labels regex.
 - The instance `creationTimestamp` value that is used to find instance existing at least for a preconfigured number of hours.

-VM instances that meet these conditions are subject to removal.
+VM instances that meet all these conditions are subject to removal.

 ## Usage